chrisadkin-zz/StresSQL/README.md

 The sample objects accompanying the project include memory optimised tables which is why the dependancy on SQL Server from 2014 onwards exists.

+Going forwards, all the code that accompanies by blog will be added to this visual studio project.

 #What The Project Contains